Wellbeing for social care staff

 The Stockton Specialist Stop Smoking Service offers free advice and support to the residents of Stockton-on-Tees Borough council areas and also clients who work in the Stockton-on-Tees area.
 It also provides a 12-week stop smoking treatment and support programme tailored to the individual needs of the client.

-Visit the Specialist Stop Smoking Service website.
+Visit the Specialist Stop Smoking Service website for more information.

-Drug and alcohol support
+Drug and alcohol support with Change, Grow, Live

 Drug and alcohol support is available from Change, Grow, Live (CGL).

-Phone: 01642 673888
+Telephone: 01642 673888